grafana/loki/docs/sources/setup/migrate/migrate-to-tsdb/_index.md

 - `cache_location`: cache location for downloading index files from the storage for use in query path.

 ```
+storage_config:
   tsdb_shipper:
     active_index_directory: /data/tsdb-index
     cache_location: /data/tsdb-cache
 ```

 ### Run compactor

-It is strongly recommended that you run compactor when using TSDB index.
+We strongly recommended running the [compactor]({{< relref "../../../operations/storage/retention#compactor" >}}) when using TSDB index.
 It is responsible for running compaction and retention on TSDB index.
 Not running index compaction would result in sub-optimal query performance.

 Please refer to the [compactor section]({{< relref "../../../operations/storage/retention#compactor" >}}) for more information and configuration examples.